yaya2devops/GCP-DLP-API/README.md

 ### Redact sensitive data from images

-- Give output to the system e.g.
+- Give input to the system e.g. upload the below asset

 ![Hi From GCP Code Editor](assets-for-real.png)